PhD Roboticist · Smart Materials · Biomimetic Robotics

 Artery Crawling Robot

-Mechanical Intelligence Compliant Mechanism Sensorless Locomotion Endovascular Robotics Passive Gait Programming
+Mechanical Intelligence Sensorless Locomotion Endovascular Robotics Passive Gait

 Implanted Brace Devices, Methods, and Systems (U.S. Provisional) USPTO Patent